PrediktorAS/PowerView-UserDocs/KPICalculations/calculations.md

 # KPI CALCULATIONS

+This document describes the implementation of the data collection structures and calculations implemented in SCADA to calculate the different KPI’s.

 |**KPI Type** |**KPI name** |**KPI description** |**Default** |
 | - | - | - | - |
 |Yield and Weather |Actual Production  |Production for plant.
 Aggregated from energy meters and possibly manually corrected in correction page |X |